MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/developer/cmdlet/how-to-write-a-simple-cmdlet.md

 ---
+ms.date: 01/15/2019
+ms.topic: reference
-title: "How to Write a Simple Cmdlet | Microsoft Docs" ms.date: "01/15/2019"
+title: How to Write a Simple Cmdlet
+description: How to Write a Simple Cmdlet
 ---

 # How to write a cmdlet